Reading time: 6 minutes

 Remember when we mentioned rainfall rates during our discussion of rain gauges?
 A summer thunder shower can dump several inches of rain in a small area in a short amount of time, but not all of that rain will soak into the soil where the roots of your lawn can use it.
 The same thing may occur if you run your sprinklers for too long.
 If puddles begin to form, you may encounter runoff.
 Sprinkler water running down the street and not soaking into the soil is wasted.
 It may be more beneficial to turn on the sprinkler for ten or twenty minutes, turn it off for a bit to allow the water to soak into the soil, and then turn on the sprinkler again.

-The "screwdriver test" is a good way to judge whether or not you are getting a sufficient soak.
-If you can easily push a six-inch screwdriver into the soil, your lawn is getting a good soak and the lawn will be able to build strong roots.
-If not, you should give your lawn more water.
+The “screwdriver test” is a good way to judge whether or not you are getting a sufficient soak.
+If you can easily push a six-inch screwdriver into the soil and there’s soil coming out with the screwdriver, your lawn is getting a good soak.
+If the screwdriver comes out dry, you should give your lawn more water.

 Set your mower to a higher setting.
 Mowing to 2 1/2 to 3 inches has several advantages.
 The longer grass blades will have more leaf area, so the lawn will absorb more energy from the sun.
 That taller grass will shade the soil, helping it to hold on to the moisture and keeping weeds from getting enough sun to become established.
 Frequent mowing will keep the lawn looking great, and leave the short clippings so that they can return their nutrients to the soil.
 Using a hand mower also has all of the benefits of jogging while beautifying your home!